Limba people (Sierra Leone): Christianity

 The Limba in the southern province are mostly influenced by Christianity.
 Portuguese Christian missionary efforts began before the Protestant Reformation but had no lasting effects on the Temne.
 The Protestant presence accompanied the founding of Freetown in the late eighteenth century; Church Missionary Society representatives were active up the Rokel River and elsewhere in Temne country throughout the nineteenth century.
 In the 1890s, the Soudna Mission was the first American mission in the Temne area; American Wesleyans and the Evangelical United Brethren subsequently joined the field.
-Today, 55% of Limba are followers of Christianity.

 Islam

+Most Limba are Muslim.
 The Limba in the Northern Province are somewhat influenced by Islam.
 Muslim contacts probably go back several centuries, and fifteenth-century Portuguese were cognizant of Muslim peoples.
-Early traders, holy men, and warriors brought Islam into the Temne area from the north by the Susu and northeast by the Fula and Mandinka.
-Through the nineteenth century, as the volume of trade grew, Muslim influences increased; in the late twentieth century, a significant proportion of Temne claim to be Muslim converts.

-Although 40% of Limba have converted to Islam, they still practice their traditional religion, as well.
+Early traders, holy men, and warriors brought Islam into the area from the north by the Susu and northeast by the Fula and Mandinka.
+Through the nineteenth century, as the volume of trade grew, Muslim influences increased; in the late twentieth century, a significant proportion of the Limba were Muslim converts.
+Muslim Limba still practice aspects of their traditional religion as well.

+Traditional beliefs

+A minority of Limbo practice their traditional religion and are mostly located in more remote villages.
+Beliefs include worship of a god called Kanu Masala along with lesser deities.
+Creation of shrines, charms and rituals play a significant role in traditional Limba religion.